Content on this page was generated by AI and has not been manually reviewed.

 Will my online activity be fully private with just the Chrome extension?

 Browser-level protection is a strong privacy tool, but it’s not foolproof.
 For full device privacy, pair the extension with the full PureVPN app or a comprehensive security setup.
-Download free vpn for microsoft edge
+Microsoft edge proxy guide to set up, configure, and optimize with VPNs for private browsing and geo-access 2026

 How do I troubleshoot if the extension isn’t connecting?